sweng-epfl/public/documentation/Logistics.md

 Each lecture is 120 minutes, including the exercises during the lecture.
 This translates to 30 minutes + 2x45 minutes, which means a lecture fills three 45-minute slots with 15 minutes to spare at the beginning.
-This beginning slot can be used for (1) administrivia during the first lecture, (2) quizzes during most lectures, and (3) exam reviews for lectures after an exam.
+This beginning slot can be used for (1) administrivia during the first lecture, (2) quizzes during most lectures to recap the previous one, and (3) exam reviews for lectures after an exam.

 ## Requirements